With the support of:

 APPLICATION PROCESS

 All participants must apply for the scholarship through the application form.
+The selection process consists of two phases:

 Phase 1: Application and Jury Evaluation